pvanallen/delft-ai-toolkit/README.md

   * Visual Authoring with nodes in the Unity3D authoring environment
 * Robot/Device
   * Raspberry Pi
-  * Arduino (we may transition to the Adafruit Crikit for RPi once it comes out and we have a chance to evaluate it)
+  * Arduino (we may transition to the Adafruit Crikit for RPi once we have a chance to evaluate it)
   * Motors, servos, sensors, LEDs, microphone, speaker, camera, etc.

 Each of these has a codebase, and includes a range of libraries. **We are using and funding a new version of the open source [xNode Unity asset](https://github.com/Siccity/xNode)**